Medical device: Cybersecurity

 Medical devices such as pacemakers, insulin pumps, operating room monitors, defibrillators, and surgical instruments, including deep-brain stimulators, can incorporate the ability to transmit vital health information from a patient's body to medical professionals.
 Some of these devices can be remotely controlled.
 This has engendered concern about privacy and security issues, human error, and technical glitches with this technology.
 While only a few studies have looked at the susceptibility of medical devices to hacking, there is a risk.
 In 2008, computer scientists proved that pacemakers and defibrillators can be hacked wirelessly via radio hardware, an antenna, and a personal computer.
 These researchers showed they could shut down a combination heart defibrillator and pacemaker and reprogram it to deliver potentially lethal shocks or run out its battery.
 Jay Radcliff, a security researcher interested in the security of medical devices, raised fears about the safety of these devices.
 He shared his concerns at the Black Hat security conference.
 Radcliff fears that the devices are vulnerable and has found that a lethal attack is possible against those with insulin pumps and glucose monitors.
 Some medical device makers downplay the threat from such attacks and argue that the demonstrated attacks have been performed by skilled security researchers and are unlikely to occur in the real world.
 At the same time, other makers have asked software security experts to investigate the safety of their devices.
-As recently as June 2011, security experts showed that by using readily available hardware and a user manual, a scientist could both tap into the information on the system of a wireless insulin pump in combination with a glucose monitor.
+In June 2011, security experts showed that by using readily available hardware and a user manual, a scientist could tap into the information on the system of a wireless insulin pump in combination with a glucose monitor.
 With the PIN of the device, the scientist could wirelessly control the dosage of the insulin.
 Anand Raghunathan, a researcher in this study, explains that medical devices are getting smaller and lighter so that they can be easily worn.
 The downside is that additional security features would put an extra strain on the battery and size and drive up prices.
 Dr. William Maisel offered some thoughts on the motivation to engage in this activity.
 Motivation to do this hacking might include acquisition of private information for financial gain or competitive advantage; damage to a device manufacturer's reputation; sabotage; intent to inflict financial or personal injury or just satisfaction for the attacker.
 Researchers suggest a few safeguards.
 One would be to use rolling codes.
 Another solution is to use a technology called "body-coupled communication" that uses the human skin as a wave guide for wireless communication.
-On 28 December 2016 the US Food and Drug Administration released its recommendations that are not legally enforceable for how medical device manufacturers should maintain the security of Internet-connected devices.
+On 28 December 2016, the US Food and Drug Administration released its recommendations that are not legally enforceable for how medical device manufacturers should maintain the security of Internet-connected devices.